 Another influence the forests I’ve lived near or visited during my life, and the many botanical gardens I’ve visited around the world.

 I use Amazon (US) affiliate links on my website, and if you buy anything through these links I make a small commission (your price remains the same).

-Young Aina is available everywhere!
-It’s free on all major online booksellers, including Amazon (US) (UK) (Canada) (Australia), Kobo, Apple, Google Play, and Barnes & Noble.
+Young Aina is available on most major online booksellers, including Amazon (US) (UK) (Canada) (Australia), Kobo, Apple, Google Play, and Barnes & Noble.
 It’s also available on Smashwords, Tolino, and many smaller booksellers.